OpenAgentsInc/openagents/docs/introduction.md

 # Introduction

-OpenAgents is a web platform for building, selling, and using AI agents.
+OpenAgents is a community platform for building, using, and selling AI agents.

-## Definitions
+## Building Agents

 Agents are built from modular components called **Nodes**.

-Nodes may come from community developers.
+Example nodes include: API endpoints, conditional logic, data parsing, and third-party integrations.

+Nodes can be created by community developers by uploading plugins. _[Learn about Plugins](/docs/plugins)_

-Components include API endpoints, WASM plugins, conditional logic, data parsing, and third-party integrations, allowing users to build AI agents tailored to specific use cases.
-Each component may have an optional associated fee, payable to its creator upon use.
-The platform is accessible through both a web interface and API, including community tools for commenting, rating, and sharing components.
+Each node may have an associated fee, payable to its creator upon use. _[Learn about Payments](/docs/payments)_

+Nodes are assembled in a drag-and-drop editor using AgentGraph, our visual scripting language for AI agent workflows. _[Learn about AgentGraph](/docs/agentgraph)_

+## Using Agents

+Agents may be used via OpenAgents.com or our developer API. _[Visit API documentation](/docs/api)_

+## Selling Agents

+Agents will be listed in our **Agent Store**.

+Buyers can purchase agents as-is, or fork the agent template to customize their own version.

+Agents may have fees associated with:

+* Nodes
+* Data
+* Model